HectorVilas/odin-calculator/README.md

 lcd.appendChild(digits);
 ```
 Maybe it's not big deal for real programmers, but I can't believe I managed to do it!
-Now the next step: do the same with the commas.
+Now the next step: do the same with the commas (update: done).

 You probably already noticed that this calculator have a max of 10 digits.
 It was never meant to be precise, it's just me flexing my new knowledge.